-Roadblock Group Supe rvisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incident Public Information Scripts : Action Plan, 214a Individual Activity I .og, Role Responsibilities Roadblock personnel are responsible for maintaining assigned roadblock positions, controlling access into an area and communication with transients.
-If necessary, they may also act as Air Monitoring stations.
-Coordinating and directing the activities of personnel within the Roadblock Group. adblocks are determined by the Controlling access into and out of any controlled areas.
+Roadblock Group Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority ty Reports to Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incident Public Information Scripts : Action Plan, 214a Individual Activity I .og, Role Responsibilities assigned roadblock pos re responsible for maintaining sitions, controlling access into an on with transients.
+If necessary, r Monitoring stations Coordinating and directing the activities of personnel within the Roadblock Group. adblocks are determined by the Controlling access into and out of any controlled areas.
 Public Protection Branch Director.
 However, they may delegate the identification of roadblock locations to the Roadblock Group Supervisor.
 Ensuring the logging of details for all personnel entering and leaving the controlled area.
 A key role is to record and report who is entering and leaving the controlled area.
 Impacted personnel inside the controlled area will be informed by the Notification Group so it is essential to confirm if they have left.
 Other personnel will require access into the controlled area such Providing regular updates to the Public Protection Branch Director on personnel who have entered of left the controlled area. as emergency services or response personnel.
 The recording of entry into, and out of, controlled areas is vital in ensuring the safety of the public and responders.
 Providing Air Monitoring results to the Public Protection Director as required.
 See complete Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the ICP.